michpohl/audio-scheduler/README.md

 # audio-scheduler
-### A small python program to randomly play audio files (in .wav format) to multiple outputs on a Raspberry Pi
+### A small python program to randomly play audio files (in .wav format) from multiple sources to multiple outputs on a Raspberry Pi
-### If you connect a motion sensor (or whatever else you want) it alters the playback frequency based on detected motions (more detections -> faster frequency
+### If you connect a motion sensor (or whatever else you want) it alters the playback frequency based on detected motions (more detections -> faster frequency)

 This is a work in progress!
 There are very obvious issues that need to be (and will get) improved, such as:
 - fixed naming of folders and channels